 No one has favorited this theater yet

 The Scala Cinema opened in 1928 and had a seating capacity for 450 in stalls and circle.
-By the late-1970’s it had been re-named Wedgwood Cinema.
+In 1966 it was taken over by Wedgewood Cinemas Ltd. and re-named Wedgwood Cinema.
 It was closed on 26th October 1980 with “Rabid” and “Dead of Night”.